 Use the active voice to keep your writing crisp and clear.

-So don't say The policy will be influenced by my research.

-Say My research will influence the policy.
+So don't say The policy was influenced by my research.
+Say My research influenced the policy.
+But the passive voice is useful if you don't know (or it doesn't matter) who or what is doing the action.
+For example:

+UCD is known for the impact of its research.